mitijain123/BillingSystem/Readme.txt

     {"groceries" => {"plates" => 100}, "cloths" => {"shirt" => 300, "pant" => 400}}

+  You can change this billing items in the billing_item.rb file.
+  You can add more Items in the groceries and cloths and also can add more categories, with different prices.

 Here:
     - groceries and cloths are 2 categories
     - plates, shirt and pant are the items